 As required under Regulation 17(9) of the Listing Regulations, 2015, your Company has established a well-documented and robust risk management framework.
-The Board of Directors of your Company have adopted the Risk Management Policy which involves identification and prioritization of risk, categorization of risk into high, medium and low based on the business impact and likelihood of occurrence of risks.
-(Risk mitigation and control measures).
+The Board of Directors of your Company have adopted the Risk Management policy which involves identification and prioritization of risk, categorization of risk into high, medium and low based on the business impact and likelihood of occurrence of risks (Risk mitigation and control measures).

-The Risk Management Committee and the Board reviews the Risk Management Strategy of the Company to ensure effectiveness of the Risk Management Policy and Procedures.
+The Risk Management Committee and the Board reviews the Risk Management Strategy of the Company to ensure effectiveness of the Risk Management policy and Procedures http://silinvestments.in/pdfs/Policy/Risk%20 Management%20Policy.pdf

-The Risk Management Policy has been uploaded on the Company's website and is available at the web link: http://silinvestments.in/pdfs/Policy/ Risk%20Management%20Policy.pdf
+The Risk Management policy has been uploaded on the Company's website and is available at the web link.